pedrofigro/pedrofigro.github.io/_pages/about.md

 I'm unofficially a [cycling enthusiast](https://www.strava.com/athletes/pedrofigro) and [ex-guitar player](https://youtu.be/8FZgNRJ9QJY) turned mandolin player.
 I also used to do some [street photography](https://www.flickr.com/photos/pedrofigrom/) !

-:black_nib: Find a list of the papers I've been involved in the [Publications](https://pedrofigro.github.io/publications/) tab.
+:black_nib: Find a list of the papers I've been involved in at the [Publications](https://pedrofigro.github.io/publications/) tab.

 :scroll: Find details of my professional background in the [CV](https://pedrofigro.github.io/cv/) tab